Brother Theodore: Early years

-Gottlieb was born into a Jewish family in Düsseldorf, in the Rhine Province, where his father was a magazine publisher.
+Gottlieb was born in Vienna, the son of a magazine publisher.
+Raised in a Jewish family, he moved with his mother to Dusseldorf in the Rhine Province of Germany after her divorce and marriage to a wealthy textile manufacturer.
 He attended the University of Cologne.
 At age 32, under Nazi rule, he was imprisoned at the Dachau concentration camp until he signed over his family's fortune for one Reichsmark.
-After being deported from Switzerland for chess hustling, he went to Austria where Albert Einstein, a family friend, helped him immigrate to the United States.
+After emigrating to Switzerland he was deported for chess hustling.
+He then went to Austria, where Albert Einstein, a family friend, helped him immigrate to the United States.

-In USA
+In the United States

 He worked as a janitor at Stanford University, where he demonstrated his prowess at chess by beating 30 professors simultaneously, and later became a dockworker in San Francisco.
-He played a bit part in Orson Welles' 1946 movie The Stranger.
-This was one of the several movie appearances he made beginning in the 1940s and continuing into the 1990s.
-These were mostly small parts in B-movies, although he did provide the voice of Gollum in the 1977 made-for-television animated version of The Hobbit and the follow-up adaptation of The Return of the King (1980).
+He played a bit parts in two films starring Orson Welles, The Stranger (1946, also directed by Welles) and The Third Man.
+These were some of the several movie appearances he made beginning in the 1940s and continuing into the 1990s.
+These were mostly small parts in B-movies.

+He provided the voice of Gollum in the 1977 made-for-television animated version of The Hobbit and the follow-up adaptation of The Return of the King (1980).
 He also voiced Ruhk, Mommy Fortuna's assistant and carnival barker in The Last Unicorn (1982).

+He collaborated with Marvin Kaye on a novella published in 1981 called The Possession of Immanuel Wolf.

+Career

 Success

 Theodore's career as a monologuist began in California in the mid-1940s, with dramatic Poe recitals and darkly humorous monologues.
 A 1946 advertisement lists "Theodore" (not yet "Brother Theodore") performing "A One Man Show of Sinister and Diabolical Humor" weekly at the Gateway Playhouse on Sunset Boulevard.
 He moved to New York City, and by the 1950s, he had attracted a cult following.
 In 1958, he presented a one-man show that promoted "quadrupedism", the idea that human beings should walk on all fours.
-Jay Landesman booked him at St. Louis' Crystal Palace during the 1960s.
+Jay Landesman booked him at St. Louis' Crystal Palace in the 1960s.

 In the early 1960s, he frequently performed at the Café Bizarre in New York's Greenwich Village (106 W 3rd Street).
-He reached a wider audience through television, with 36 appearances on The Merv Griffin Show in the 1960s and '70s, and was also a guest on The Tonight Show Starring Johnny Carson, The Dick Cavett Show, and The Joey Bishop Show.
+He reached a wider audience through television, with 36 appearances on The Merv Griffin Show in the 1960s and '70s, and was a guest on The Tonight Show Starring Johnny Carson, The Dick Cavett Show, and The Joey Bishop Show.
 After his nightclub and TV appearances in the 1950s and '60s waned, he retired in the mid-1970s.